rfo909/CFT/README.md

 $ help
 ```

-To display all functions inside an object, create an instance of that object (on the stack)
+All values in CFT are objects, including integers and strings.
+To display all functions inside an object, create
-followed by help.
+an instance of that object (on the stack) followed by help.
 Examples:

 ```
 $ "" help